Keeping It Simple Italian

 • Fresh Basil

-• Really good marinara: This is made with San Marzano tomatoes and simple ingredients.
+• Really good marinara: This sauce in this recipe is made with San Marzano tomatoes and simple ingredients.
 The recipe is below with the instructions.

 Italian meatloaf preparation steps in pictures from mixing the ingredients together, shaping the meatloaf into an oval in a pan then covering it in red sauce.